 Retreat Option 2: Using the Bright Mobile Application to Teach and Practice Self-Regulation

 A one hour training, followed by a hands-on workshops helps get educators up and running with a trauma-sensitive practice.
 Using the latest research in the fields of neuroscience, Bright helps educators build inclusive brain-friendly lesson plans that incorporate mindfulness, reflection and community in the classroom.
 Educators design scaffolded trauma-informed (neurosequential) pedagogical models using district-specific Common-Core aligned curriculum.
 Option Two is a Five-day Intensive Retreat: at a local hotel with conference space.
 Select industry sponsors will conduct a half-day product demo.

 Designed to fold mindfulness and mastery practices into our campus assessment processes, these retreats transform “compliance-based” assessment systems into mindful, reflection-based retreats where faculty can learn the latest technologies that help them efficiently gather accurate data, but also explore learning science, growth mindset practices, language-based pedagogy, and self-regulatory strategies.
 Hands-on portion of the workshop focuses educators on incorporating Carol Dweck’s growth mindset into daily teaching and learning practices.

-All retreats include Educational Technology Leader sponsors to ensure that teachers obtain the training and information that they need, but also to make sure the time away from busy classrooms allows them to master these valuable tools and integrate them into their practice while keeping the end-user (the student) in mind.
+All retreats include Educational Technology Leader sponsors to ensure that teachers obtain the technology and training they need, but also to make sure the time away from busy classrooms allows them to master these valuable tools and integrate them into their practice while keeping the end-user (the student) in mind.